ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

      affected by these events.
      For the modification of a document, for example, the client will receive a [DocumentChange](../../client-api/changes/how-to-subscribe-to-document-changes#documentchange)
-     object with details like the document's ID and collection.
+     object with details like the document's ID and collection name.

    * The server does **not** keep track of sent notifications or checks clients' usage of them.
 It is a client's responsibility